devth/devth.github.com/about.md

 freenode.net as `devth`, or you can Tweet [@devth](https://twitter.com/devth).

-I currently work remotely for eBay's Seattle office and live in Montana with my wife and three kids and am an aspiring electronics tinkerer, musician, climber, learner and maker of things.
+I currently work remotely for eBay's Seattle office and live in Montana with my wife and three kids.
+I'm an aspiring electronics tinkerer, musician, climber, learner, and maker of things.
+I endorse the oxford comma.

 - [Résumé](Trevor-Hartman-resume.pdf)
 - [Frontend Portfolio](http://cargocollective.com/devth)